cs1302uga/cs1302-hw7.6/README.md

    package.
 The diagram for the scene graph assumes that child nodes are added to their parents in a left-to-right order.
    Here are some additional notes:

+   * All images will be loaded into the application with a width and height of `300`.
+Even if the original image is not perfectly square, it will show up that way in the app.
+This is expected behavior and this functionality is already built into the starter code.
+You can see this in the call to the `Image` constructor.

    * The text field is expected to grow with its parent `HBox`.

    * The three buttons at the bottom should grow to fill their enclosing `HBox`.
 Buttons require an